 Last month, I made Christmas shaving cream gift tags and it sparked some fun preschool memories in my family: Bubble prints!
 A bubble print is a fun project we did when I taught preschool, many years ago.
 I also made Christmas Bubble print gift tags with my kids at home.
 It is extremely easy, frugal, fun and messy!

-Supplies: this is for 1 color; it is a small amount of liquid, but makes a lot of bubbles!
+This is for 1 color; it is a small amount of liquid, but makes a lot of bubbles!

 1 Tablespoon water